 The step before the Hedgehog Concept for a company is to find the right people.
 Collins says that the right people as part of the company will do the right thing even if the company doesn’t have a clear direction.
 The right people don’t need to be managed.
 When the company does find it’s Hedgehog Concept, it’s the right people who will have the skills, attitude and motivation to move the company onto that new path.

 Applied to an individual, “find the right people” equates to be the right person.
 If you’re the right person than you don’t need to manage yourself.
 You won’t need to manage self-defeating behavior or limiting beliefs.
 If we don’t know our Hedgehog Concept yet, being the right person keeps us growing until we do figure out what we should be doing.

 We are not one thing.
 Like a company, our lives are complex network of relationships.
 A company is not just the CEO.
-Similarly, no person is just a writer or just a parent.
+Similarly, no person is just an employee or just a parent.

 An exercise I learned from E-Myth Revisited by Michael Gerber, is how to create an organization chart.
 Gerber’s book is about why businesses fail and what to do about it.